The new Dynamik power supply and a newly designed circuit board make sure that the Klimax DS stays on top

 Upgrade DS/0 to DS/1 approx 4000 euro

-From the outside there is no difference whatsoever.
-Not in the casing, nor in the inscriptings.
+From the outside, there is no difference whatsoever.
+Not in the casing, nor in the inscriptions.
 Both are called “Klimax DS”.
-Also the rear panel is the same and even all functionality is the same.
+Also, the rear panel is the same and even all functionality is the same.
 The differences lie on the inside: a new power supply called “Dynamik” and a new circuit board.
 For owners of original DS/0’s that wanted to upgrade, there was the so called Renew Package, which was basically a plain, empty housing in which the old Klimax innards were placed, allowing for a dull-looking, yet fully functional Klimax DS at a fraction of its new price.

 And so started a comparison of the two.
-I must say that I was a bit sceptical.
+I must say that I was a bit skeptical.
 Surely there would be differences, but I feared that they would perhaps be of the technical kind.
-You know: more detail, more openness etcetara, but less soul.
+You know: more detail, more openness etcetera, but less soul.
 Well, it’s not like that at all, quite the opposite in fact!

 This is painfully clear when switching to the PS Audio PWD that only costs a third.
 Even Chet, the owner of the Klimax DS/1, thought that it sounded very good, much more involving in fact than the Klimax DS/0, even if that one had better resolution and much finer treble.
 The PWD just makes you sit up and take notice, and it makes your feet tap.
 It is just much more involving.

 But I’m getting way ahead of myself.
 The actual order in which we listened was as such:

 1. Klimax DS/1